joaogaabriel/House-Of-Tasks/README.md

 Wait for vite to compile and run the frontend successfully.
 By the end of this you should be able to use both backend and frontend.

 Backend is running on http://localhost:3000.
-Frontend is runing on http://localhost:4200.
+Frontend is running on http://localhost:4200.
 ---
 **🔥"Winter is coming, but your deadlines are closer.
 Get organized before it's too late!"🔥**